Wffv9FNa/hwinfo-streamdeck/README.md

+# ✨ Fork Changes

+- Format boolean values (0/1) as YES/NO using %b in the format string
+- Use %t in format string to add thousands separators (e.g., "1,234" instead of "1234")
+- Improved handling degree symbol (°) with proper UTF-8 and ISO8859-1 encoding support

+---

 # HWiNFO Stream Deck Plugin

 ## ⚠⚠ Major refactor landed in pre-release v2.0.0, plugin code open sourced, remote monitoring infrastructure support ⚠⚠

 ---